Kenneth Gainwell Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 - Gainwell did not record a rush attempt in last week's game versus the Giants.

-- During his last three games, Gainwell has rushed for 54 yards (18.0 per game) on 12 carries with one touchdown.
+- In his last three games, Gainwell has piled up 12 carries for 54 yards (18.0 per game) and one touchdown.

+- He's also averaged 13.0 receiving yards per game, grabbing six passes for 39 yards.

 Gainwell's Philadelphia Teammates